Francis Firebrace, Aboriginal Storyteller, Cultural Educator, Tribal elder and Artist

 Francis often tells his stories accompanied by a didgeridoo player and dancers, combining three of the important elements of The Dreaming into exciting and entertaining performances.
 His paintings reflect the visual pictures his stories evoke.

-Helen McKay interviewed Francis some years before the book, Gadi Mirrabooka..
-It was published at Australian Storytelling.
+Helen McKay interviewed Francis some years before the book, Gadi Mirrabooka.
+The interview was published at Australian Storytelling.

 Francis is currently living in England.
 He tours the UK and Europe doing performances of Aboriginal stories and workshops at schools, colleges, theatres, universities, libraries and festivals.
 He teaches Global Citizenship, Personal, Social and Community Health Education and Art.
 Francis also caters for young offenders, children and adults with special needs.